rwoz-datasci/getncleandata/CodeBook.md

 * Summarise the dataset grouped by actitvity and subject id

-* Append suffix "groupedmean" to indicate the operations performed in the previous step
+* Append suffix "-groupedmean" to indicate the operations performed in the previous step